FedoraQt/MediaWriter/README.md

 ## Building

-You can build FMW using the default Qt `qmake` build system.
+You can build FMW using the default Qt `cmake` build system.
 The gist for all three platforms is written below.
 For a more thorough look into how the releases are composed, you can read our [GitHub Actions configuration](https://github.com/FedoraQt/MediaWriter/blob/master/.github/workflows/ccpp.yml).

 ### Linux

-You should specify the target directory using the `PREFIX` `qmake` variable.
+You should specify the target directory using the `-DCMAKE_INSTALL_PREFIX` `cmake` option.
 The default prefix path is `/usr/local`

 It can be done like this:

-`qmake PREFIX=/usr .`
+`cmake [OPTIONS] .`

 The main binary, `mediawriter`, will be written to `$PREFIX/bin` and the helper binary can be found on the path `$PREFIX/libexec/mediawriter/helper`.